Widerøe Flight 839

-Widerøe Flight 839, also known as the Værøy Accident (Værøy-ulykken), was a de Havilland Canada DHC-6-300 Twin Otter that crashed shortly after take-off from Værøy Airport in Norway.
-The incident occurred on 12 April 1990 at 14:44, killing all five people on board.
-The cause of the accident were strong winds that exceeded the structure's tolerance, causing the tail rudder and tailplane to crack so the plane became uncontrollable.
-Impact occurred 63 seconds after take-off and 8 seconds after the crack.
-The aircraft crashed into the water, and a search was conducted for several days to find the wreck.
+Widerøe Flight 839, also known as the Værøy Accident (Værøy-ulykken), was a de Havilland Canada DHC-6-300 Twin Otter that crashed shortly after takeoff from Værøy Airport in Værøy Municipality in Lofoten, Norway.
+The accident occurred on 12 April 1990 at 14:44, killing all five people on board.
+The cause of the accident was strong winds that exceeded the structure's tolerance, causing the tail rudder and tailplane to crack and the aircraft to become uncontrollable.
+Impact occurred 63 seconds after takeoff and 8 seconds after the crack.
+The aircraft crashed into the water and a search was conducted for several days to locate the wreckage.

-Uneven and strong winds had given the airport low regularity, and prior to take-off, wind speeds of 57 kn had been recorded.
-The accident caused the airport to be permanently closed, and replaced by Værøy Heliport.
-The incident was investigated by the Accident Investigation Board Norway, which published its conclusions in 1991.
-Three years later, a new investigation was conducted, after an engineer had stated that the cause of the accident could instead have been fatigue.
-The second investigation came to the same conclusion as the first and all involved parties have since supported the causes made in the initial report.
+Uneven and strong winds had given the airport low regularity, and prior to takeoff, wind speeds of 57 kn had been recorded.
+As a result of the accident, the airport was permanently closed and replaced by Værøy Heliport.
+The incident was investigated by the Norwegian Accident Investigation Board, which published its conclusions in 1991.
+Three years later, a new investigation was conducted, after an engineer had stated that the cause of the accident could have been fatigue instead.
+The second investigation came to the same conclusion as the first, and all the parties involved have since supported the causes stated in the initial report.

+Background

+Aircraft

+The aircraft involved in the accident was a de Havilland Canada DHC-6-300 Twin Otter.
+Registered LN-BNS with serial number 536, it was delivered to Widerøe on 27 April 1977.
+It was insured with Norsk Flyforsikringspool.
+At the time of the accident, LN-BNS had flown a total of 58,709 cycles, equivalent to operating for 27,304 hours.

+Occupants

+The crew consisted of 40-year-old Captain Idar Nils Persen and 31-year-old First Officer Arnt Vidar Grønneflåta.

+Captain Persen was hired by Widerøe as a first officer in December 1982 and was promoted to captain in February 1989.
+He had a total of almost 5,500 flight hours, including nearly 1,300 as pilot in command.
+First Officer Grønneflåta was hired by Widerøe in June 1989 and had a total of 1,370 flight hours, 350 of which were as a commander pilot.
+Prior to his employment with the airline, he had been a flight instructor since April 1988.

+The passengers were Stig Myrvoll, 25; Frank Bakkeli, 27; and Runa Dagny Søraa, 23.